Rights of Beneficiaries Lawyers Sydney

 a man looking into the rights of beneficiaries of a will nsw

-• To be informed that the deceased person did leave a Will
+To be informed that the deceased person did leave a Will

-• To receive a copy of the Will, at your request: a beneficiary, or someone who believes they should be, has the right to obtain a copy of the Will.
+A beneficiary, or someone who believes they should be, has the right to obtain a copy of the Will.

-• To be kept informed while the executors administer the estate: beneficiaries of a Will should be advised of any expected delays in distribution of the estate.
+Beneficiaries of a Will should be advised of any expected delays in distribution of the estate.

-• To receive their entitlement* within 12 months of the deceased’s death unless otherwise stipulated in the Will, or in extenuating circumstances that have been explained.
-As a beneficiary, you should also:
+To receive their entitlement within 12 months of the deceased’s death

-• be told what your entitlement is and the expected timeframe for your receipt of it.
+• Be told what your entitlement is and the expected timeframe for your receipt of it.

-• be advised of any liabilities, including debts and taxes against the deceased estate.
+• Be advised of any liabilities, including debts and taxes against the deceased estate.

-• receive a Statement of Distribution explaining your entitlement and how it was determined.
+• Receive a Statement of Distribution explaining your entitlement and how it was determined.

-• To be informed of any legal proceedings against the deceased, or of any challenges to the Will.
+Beneficiaries have a right to be informed of any legal proceedings against the deceased, or of any challenges to the Will.
 Another right of beneficiaries of a Will (NSW) is to be informed about any grants of probate.

 *Where an estate is to be divided amongst adult offspring, for example, each beneficiary should be informed about the entire estate, its real estate, assets of the estate and liabilities.